stonepros/stone/doc/stonefs/health-messages.rst

 .. _cephfs-health-messages:

 ======================
-CephFS health messages
+StoneFS health messages
 ======================

 Cluster health checks
 =====================

-The Ceph monitor daemons will generate health messages in response to certain states of the file system map structure (and the enclosed MDS maps).
+The Stone monitor daemons will generate health messages in response to certain states of the file system map structure (and the enclosed MDS maps).

 Message: mds rank(s) *ranks* have failed